 It has shaken and tested me like nothing else.
 Yet at the same time, I have also felt love in it’s purest form.
 The love for your child is like no other.

-This period in isolation has brought up some pretty big emotions for me.
+The past few years in isolation had brought up some pretty big emotions for me.
 How do I continue to support and raise my family in a positive and loving manner when I’m feeling so overwhelmed and over being around my kids?

 Finding the calm amongst the chaos is something I’ve always struggled to find.
 Is it really possible?
 Quite simply, sometimes it is and other times it’s not and that’s ok.
 It’s not a race to the end.
 It’s about being present in that moment.

 If you are feeling sad or overwhelmed then sit with those raw emotions, cry and scream it out if you need to.
 Give yourself compassion and love and know that you are doing the best you can.
 My favourite parenting mantra when my kids were young was, ‘this too shall pass!’
 Remember it’s ok to be not ok at times.
 Reach out to those around you.